-Why should I be concerned about my water quality?
 Your water might look, smell, and taste fine but it might NOT be safe to drink, especially if you have a well or have older lead pipes.
+This is why you should schedule a water quality test today.

 Contamination of your drinking water can result from naturally occurring chemicals such as arsenic, radon and uranium found in soil and rocks all over Maine.
 These chemicals dissolve in water.
 It is estimated that 1 in 10 Maine wells have high levels of arsenic.